 Whether you’re college-aged and under 21 or just looking for some family-friendly entertainment, New Orleans has live music for everyone.
-Among hundreds of music events and venues in the city, there are many options for those looking for entertainment without age restriction.
+Among hundreds of music events and venues in the city, there are many options for entertainment without age restrictions.
 Below, we’ve detailed the best options for experiencing the New Orleans music scene for families and groups with travelers under the age of 21.

 The Fillmore is a newer venue located inside Harrah’s Casino, but most shows are all ages, and those under 21 years of age can enter the venue through a separate entrance.
 Enjoy local acts as well as nationally recognized touring artists at The Fillmore.

 A local stalwart in the all-ages music scene for many years, The Neutral Ground Coffee House hosts free folk music shows and open mic nights.
-The Civic Theater, a venue in the Warehouse District that hosts national indie rock acts, comedy, and more, often has all-ages shows.
-Check their calendar for more information.
+The Civic Theater, Joy Theater, Orpheum Theater, and The Saenger Theater are all downtown venues that host national indie rock acts, popular music, comedy, and more, and many shows are open to all ages.
+Check their calendars for more information.

 For visitors under age 21 but over age 18 that want to be a part of New Orleans’ booming nightlife and live music scene, you’re in luck.
 Some of the city’s most popular clubs and music venues allow visitors ages 18 and older.